bitjson/couple-api/README.md

 #### callback(err, responseObject)

 Called when the Couple API returns a response.
 All other methods can be called on the Couple instance after this callback is called.
+See tests for more detail.

 ### Identify